- Meet with your career advisor to discuss your job search.

 - Gather information about the legal practice in your preferred city.
 Review local legal publications.

 - Conduct informational interviews with contacts in your preferred city.
-Career Services can help you develop a list of contacts.
+Career Development can help you develop a list of contacts.

 Early Spring Semester

 - Update your resume on Symplicity to include your current work experience and your Fall Semester grades.

 - For Ohio, file an application to take the bar exam.
 Historically, the late application to register as a candidate for the July bar has been due in mid-January.
 For deadline and admission information, see click here.

 - Bar loans are available for up to a year after graduation through private lenders.
 Check with Financial Aid if you need more information.

 - Continue to check Symplicity announcements and on-line job postings weekly.